CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

 ## Task 03: Configure Domain for the created virtual machine

+In this task you will complete the Windows 10 setup on the VM and join it to the Contoso domain so it can be prepared for Autopilot.

 1. Once the **SEA-W10-CL3** VM is created, right click and select **start**.

 1. Once it is in the Running state, right click and select **Connect**.